top of page

 • Can decide alone: e.g. small process tweaks, copy updates, low-risk experiments

-• Must escalate: e.g. new high-risk features, changes with regulatory impact
+• Must escalate: e.g. new high-risk changes, or anything with compliance implications (in line with your policies).

 6. Measures and insight